NextCommunity/NextCommunity.github.io/README.md

 country: Your Country
 location: Your City
 role: Your Professional Title
-languages: JavaScript Python Go Rust
+languages: js py go rust
 bio: |
   Write your professional bio here.
   You can use multiple lines.